 - Whisper Technology for Quiet Operation, Great for Bedrooms, Additions,Living Rooms and Commercial Applications.

 - You are well protected by a 7 year warranty on the compressor, a 5 year parts warranty.
-Professional installation is required.
+This is not a DIY system, professional installation is required.

 The 12,000 BTU single-zone AC from Cooper and Hunter is one of only two mini-split on this list that plugs into the standard 115V electrical outlet, which is a great advantage.